The History of Belgian Hares in the US (and What They're Like as Pets)

 What Is a Belgian Hare?

 Belgian Hares are sometimes considered the most elegant of rabbit breeds.
 They have very long ears that stand upright, a long deer-like face, large expressive eyes, extremely long finger-like toes, and the most rounded back of any rabbit breed.
-Their sleek appearance as well as their agility and speed has given them the nickname "The Racehorse of Rabbits."
+Their sleek appearance coupled with their agility and speed has given them the nickname "The Racehorse of Rabbits."

 The Beginning of the Breed

-Belgian Hares were first developed in the 1800's for their use as a meat animal.
-In these early days Belgian breeders tried crossing a now extinct rabbit breed, the leporine, with wild European hares.
-In these early days the idea may have been to give their meat the flavor of a wild hare, however when they were imported to England in the late 1870's they began to split into two distinct breeds for two distinct purposes.
+Belgian Hares were first developed in the 1800s for their use as a meat animal.
+In these early days, Belgian breeders tried crossing a now-extinct rabbit breed, the leporine, with wild European hares.
+In these early days, the idea may have been to give their meat the flavor of a wild hare; however, when they were imported to England in the late 1870s, they began to split into two distinct breeds for two distinct purposes.